JECS2025/SOC-Lab/docs/opnsense/opnsense-install.md

 This guide installs and configures **OPNsense** as the internal firewall for the IronGate lab using **QEMU/KVM + virt-manager (libvirt)**.

-OPNsense routes the internal segments (Infra/Users/SecOps/Red/DMZ) and sends upstream traffic over a transit link to **pfSense**, which provides internet access.
+OPNsense routes the internal segments (Infra/Users/SecOps/Red/DMZ) and forwards upstream traffic over a **transit link** to **pfSense**, which provides internet access.

 ---